apache/spark/docs/sql-ref-ansi-compliance.md

 In Spark SQL, there are two options to comply with the SQL standard: `spark.sql.ansi.enabled` and `spark.sql.storeAssignmentPolicy` (See a table below for details).

-When `spark.sql.ansi.enabled` is set to `true`, Spark SQL uses an ANSI compliant dialect instead of being Hive compliant.
+By default, `spark.sql.ansi.enabled` is `true` and Spark SQL uses an ANSI compliant dialect instead of being Hive compliant.
 For example, Spark will throw an exception at runtime instead of returning null results if the inputs to a SQL operator/function are invalid.
 Some ANSI dialect features may be not from the ANSI SQL standard directly, but their behaviors align with ANSI SQL's style.

 Moreover, Spark SQL has an independent option to control implicit casting behaviours when inserting rows in a table.
 The casting behaviours are defined as store assignment rules in the standard.